 Today, we are HAPPY to announce that the SAP Web IDE Full-Stack version is ready for you to use for all needs.
 It is a more scalable version which supports both front end and backend development including a build process, abstraction layers for ease of development and much more…With this we can provide the ability to develop Fiori, Full stack, Mobile, IoT and additional scenarios.

-Moving forward, we will focus our our efforts in SAP Web IDE Full-Stack version, so we recommend to switch over and start enjoying our improvements.
+Moving forward, we will focus our our efforts in SAP Web IDE Full-Stack version, so we recommend to switch over to SAP Web IDE Full-Stack and start enjoying our improvements.

 So, what do you do with the projects you have in SAP Web IDE?

-You can start migrating them to SAP Web IDE Full-Stack!
+You should start migrating your projects to SAP Web IDE Full-Stack!

 The migration process is very simple and will only take a few minutes.
 To provide you with the best experience, we have a wizard which will seamlessly guide you through the process.
 There are also tutorials, videos, and documentation to help you.